-- benefits under Unemployment Compensation Law, or any other act or law of like intent; - · state mandated disability income plans; - an automobile insurance policy providing disability wage loss benefits; - any labor management trustee, union or employee benefit plans that are funded in whole or in part by your Employer: - any disability income benefits under: - any other group plan of your Employer; or - any governmental retirement system as a result of your job with your Employer; - · the amount you receive from any sick leave paid to you by your Employer; or - the amount you receive from any salary continuation paid to you by your Employer.
-Deductible Sources of Income includes only the amount of such benefits which, when combined with your benefit, exceeds 100% of your Total Weekly Earnings.
-The amount in excess of 100% of Total Weekly Earnings will be used to reduce your benefit
+- benefits under or in lieu of Workers' Compensation Law, Occupational Disease Law, Unemployment Compensation Law, or any other act or law of like intent; - state mandated disability income plans; - an automobile insurance policy providing disability wage loss benefits; - benefits under The Railroad Retirement Act (including any dependent benefits); - · benefits under The Jones Act; Title 46 US Code, section 30104; - · any labor management trustee, union or employee benefit plans that are funded in whole or in part by your Employer; - · any disability income benefits under: - · any other group plan of your Employer; or - · any governmental retirement system as a result of your job with your Employer; - any disability income benefits you receive under your Employer's Retirement Plan; - · the Employer-paid portion of any Retirement Plan.
+Disability income benefits that reduce your accrued Retirement Plan benefit will be treated as a retirement benefit; - · disability or retirement benefits under the United States Social Security Act, as follows: - · disability income benefits you are eligible to receive; - retirement benefits you receive; - · disability or retirement benefits your dependents are eligible to receive because of your Disability or retirement.